 A Brief History of the Color Orange

-Humankind's use of the color orange dates back to ancient Egypt, ancient India, and ancient China.
+Humankind's use of the color orange dates back to ancient Egypt, India, and China.

 The ancient Egyptians used a mineral pigment called realgar to paint tombs and other objects.
 The ancient Indians used orange carnelians extensively in their handicrafts.
 The color orange was also used in Medieval times to color manuscripts.